Red Sox vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Bo Bichette, Alex Verdugo and others are listed when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Wednesday at 7:10 PM ET.
+Player prop bet odds for Vladimir Guerrero Jr., Alex Verdugo and others are available when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Thursday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!